Packaging

 Skipping Steps

-If you’ve already built and just want to regenerate bindings or repackage:
+If you’ve already built and just want to repackage:

 boltffi pack apple --no-build # skip cargo build